The coupling method for inhomogeneous random intersection graphs: Introduction

 The random intersection graph model is very flexible and its properties change a lot if we alter the parameters.
 For example $\Gnmpp$ for some ranges of parameters behaves similarly to a random graph with independent edges (see \cite{GpEquivalence, GpEquivalence2}) but in some cases it exhibit large dependencies between edge appearance (see for example \cite{GpSubgraph,GpSubgraphPoisson}).
 It was proved in \cite{GpCoupling} that in both cases $\Gnmpp$ may be coupled with a random graph with independent edges so that with probability tending to $1$ as $n\to\infty$, $\Gnmpp$ is an overgraph of a graph with independent edges.
 It is also explained how this coupling may be used to obtain sharp results on threshold functions for $\Gnmpp$.
 Such properties as connectivity, a Hamilton cycle containment or a matching containment are given as examples.
 In general, the coupling technique provides a very elegant method to get bounds on threshold functions for random intersection graphs for a large class of properties.

-However the proof presented in \cite{GpCoupling} cannot be straightforward generalised to $\Gnmp$ with arbitrary $\overline{p}(n)$.
-First of all it differentiates between cases $np\to 0$ and $np\to \infty$.
-Moreover the method does not give sharp results for $np$ tending to a constant.
+The result presented in \cite{GpCoupling} is not sharp for some values of $n$, $m$ and $p$.
+Therefore it cannot be straightforward generalised to $\Gnmp$ with arbitrary $\overline{p}(n)$.
+In particular the method does not give sharp results for $np$ tending to a constant.
 In this article we modify and extend the techniques used in \cite{GpCoupling} in order to overcome these constraints.
 First of all, to get the general result, we couple $\Gnmp$ with an auxiliary random graph which does not have fully independent edges.
-Therefore we need to prove some additional facts about the auxiliary random graph.
+Therefore we need to prove some additional facts about the auxiliary random graph model.
 Moreover we need sharp bounds on the minimum degree threshold function for $\Gnmp$.
 Due to edge dependencies, estimation of moments of the random variable counting vertices with a given degree in $\Gnmp$ is complicated.
 Therefore we suggest a different approach to resolve the problem.
 We divide $\Gnmp$ into subgraphs so that the solution of a coupon collector problem combined with the method of moments provide the answer.
-This new approach to the coupling method allow us to obtain better results on threshold functions for $\Gnmpp$ and by this means resolve open problems left over in \cite{GpCoupling}.
+The new approach to the coupling method allows to obtain better results on threshold functions for $\Gnmpp$ and by this means resolve open problems left over in \cite{GpCoupling}.

 Concluding, we provide a general method to establish bounds on threshold functions for many properties for $\Gnmp$.
 By means of the method we are able to obtain sharp thresholds for $k$--connectivity, perfect matching containment and hamiltonicity for the general model.
 Last but not least we considerably improve known results concerning $\Gnmpp$.